-If the anal glands are not naturally expressing the secretions can become stale and a haven for bacterial growth and this can lead them to easily become infected.
-Normally the secretions that come out of the anal glands are thin and a light brown colour.
+If the anal sacs are not naturally expressing the secretions can become stale and a haven for bacterial growth and this can lead them to easily become infected.
+Normally the secretions that come out of the anal sacs are thin and a light brown colour.
 If they become infected then it can be a thicker, lumpier consistency and a darker colour too.
-Often antibiotics are required to help clear up any infection in the anal glands.
+Often antibiotics are required to help clear up any infection in the anal sacs.

-If you suspect that the anal glands have become infected then it is important to see your vet for advice and appropriate treatment
+If you suspect that the anal sacs have become infected then it is important to see your vet for advice and appropriate treatment

-In very rare cases problems with the anal gland could actually be related to cancer.
-The official name for cancer of the anal glands is Adenocarcinoma and it can be a very aggressive form of cancer.
+In very rare cases problems with the anal sac could actually be related to cancer.
+The official name for cancer of the anal sacs is Adenocarcinoma and it can be a very aggressive form of cancer.
 While it is rare, the sooner your dog sees the vet, the better the chance of having a positive long term prognosis.

 What Can Cause Anal Gland Problems?

-Anal gland problems are very common in dogs of all breeds, sizes and age but there are some dogs that seem to be more likely to develop problems than others and there are also other factors that can impact on anal gland issues.
+The are very common in dogs of all breeds, sizes and age but there are some dogs that seem to be more likely to develop problems than others and there are also other factors that can impact on anal issues.
 Some of the more common ones are outlined below.

-An overweight/inactive dog can be more at risk of developing problems with their anal glands
+An overweight/inactive dog can be more at risk of developing problems with their anal sacs, leading to dog scooting

 Certain Medical Conditions